More than three years after Covid-19 was detected in the Chinese city of Wuhan, the question of how the virus first emerged remains a mystery.

 A World Health Organization (WHO) investigation was supposed to get to the bottom of it, but many experts believed it produced more questions than answers.

-A team of WHO-appointed scientists flew to Wuhan earlier this year on a mission to investigate the source of the pandemic.
+A team of WHO-appointed scientists flew to Wuhan in early 2021 on a mission to investigate the source of the pandemic.
 After spending 12 days there, which included a visit to the laboratory, the team concluded the lab-leak theory was "extremely unlikely".

 But many have since questioned their findings.